paulpitchford/TournamentManager/README.md

-# TournamentManager
+# Tournament Manager

-A project for creating a Poker Tournament Manager website and app for running a poker league.
+A project for creating a new Poker Tournament Manager website and app for running a poker league. www.suttonpoker.co.uk

 What I'm hoping to learn along the way: